• Skip to primary navigation

 Notes

 Enjoy how easy it is to peel, do a happy dance that you don't need stitches after accidentally peeling your knuckles.
-Use as you wish.
+Use as you wish, in my Butternut Squash Soup, for example.

 Tip: this video shows you how to do a Quick Pressure Release (QPR).